HL7/davinci-pdex-formulary/input/pagecontent/queries.md

 <a name="Find-all-FormularyItems-and-FormularyDrugs-in-a-InsuranceDrugPlan-by-Drug-Name"></a>
 #### Find All FormularyItems and FormularyDrugs in an InsuranceDrugPlan by Drug Name
-<p>To find all FormalaryItems and their respective FormularyDrugs in an InsuranceDrugPlan with the id of 'InsuranceDrugPlanD1002' and a drug name of 'doxepin hydrochloride':</p>
+<p>To find all FormularyItems and their respective FormularyDrugs in an InsuranceDrugPlan with the id of 'InsuranceDrugPlanD1002' and a drug name of 'doxepin hydrochloride':</p>
 <pre>
   <code>
     GET [base]/Basic?code=http://hl7.org/fhir/us/davinci-drug-formulary/CodeSystem/usdf-InsuranceItemTypeCS|formulary-item&drug-plan=InsurancePlan/InsuranceDrugPlanD1002&subject:MedicationKnowledge.drug-name=doxepin%20hydrochloride&_include=Basic:subject